 There are several advantages and disadvantages that the STP model can offer to your business.
 Some common are mentioned below:

 - Choose the Right Market – The STP will allow you to choose the right market.
-By clear understanding of different consumer groups’ needs, wants, and preferences you can choose one that best match with your objectives and resources.
+By a clear understanding of different consumer groups’ needs, wants, and preferences you can choose one that best matches your objectives and resources.

 - Customer Satisfaction – As of now you are aware of your target market and selected the one the STP process will further help you to design the optimal marketing mix i.e. right product, right pricing, right promotion, and distribution in the right place at the right time generating more customer satisfaction.